-Development shall include design measures to reduce the surface water run-off and incorporate sustainable urban drainage systems (SuDS).
-Where plans do not include such measures, the onus is on the developer to explain why it is not possible to include them.
-These measures include permeable driveways and parking areas; water harvesting and storage; green roofs and/or soakaways.
+Development should seek to reduce surface water run-off and incorporate sustainable drainage systems (SuDS) such as permeable driveways and parking areas, water harvesting and storage, green roofs and soakaways.

 Residents and visitors alike value the River Hun, a rare chalk stream (see Policy 18 Protection and Enhancement of the Natural Environment and Landscape) Likewise, the duck pond by the Church is one of the things that gives the village its quintessential olde worlde village charm.
-The health of these and other water features (listed below) must be protected and improved.
+The Parish Council will seek to ensure the protection and improvement of these and other water features.